TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-memorial-celebration-of-life.md

 Downtown Telluride vacation rentals provide gondola access to activities plus walkable access to restaurants and shops, creating different atmospheres that some groups prefer.
 The historic charm and quieter downtown atmosphere appeal to groups wanting more intimate settings.
 Properties offer various sizes and amenities, with rates ranging $600-1,200 per night for groups.
 The free gondola means groups can easily access Mountain Village for natural settings while enjoying downtown atmosphere for other activities.

 Hotels work well for smaller memorial groups (10-15 people) or groups prioritizing convenience and services over space and cost savings.
-Multiple rooms in the same hotel keep groups together while providing individual privacy, and hotel amenities like common areas create natural gathering spaces.
-Properties like The Madeline and Peaks Resort offer group-friendly configurations and quiet spaces.
+Multiple rooms in the same hotel keep groups together while providing individual privacy.
+Hotel amenities like common areas create natural gathering spaces.

+Properties like The Madeline Hotel and Peaks Resort offer group-friendly configurations and quiet spaces.
 The convenience factor becomes valuable when groups want to minimize logistics during difficult times.

+<HotelGrid
+  hotelIds={["lp4b27f", "lp21ee2"]}
+  title="Group-Friendly Hotels for Memorial Trips" client:load
+/>

 <GroupCostCalculator
   groupType="family"